vqalves/timed-dictionary/README.md

     TimedDictionary->>TimedDictionary: Uncaching task after X milliseconds
 ```

-`TimedTaskDictionary.GetOrAddIfNewAsync` also has an additional parameter for AfterTaskCompletion, which can be configured to remove the entry from the dictionary right after the task is completed, if that's the desired behaviour.
+`TimedTaskDictionary.GetOrAddIfNewAsync` also has an additional parameter for AfterTaskCompletion, which can be configured to remove the entry from the dictionary right after the task is completed.

 ```csharp
 timedTaskDictionary.GetOrAddIfNewAsync(key, AsyncFunction, AfterTaskCompletion.RemoveFromDictionary);